ParallelMaths/parallel/pages/7-08-tricky-parking-problem.md

 {.grid}

 ::: problem id=5_2 marks=1
 __5.2.__ How long would it take to check every possible arrangement, assuming that it takes 5 seconds to check each arrangement?
-Which of the following expressions would give you correct answer in years?
+Which of the following expressions would give you the correct answer in years?

 * [x] (26! × 5) × 31,536,000 years
 * [ ] 31,536,000 ÷ (26! × 5) years